MarcoAAlmeida/karriers/docs/reference/game_engine.md

-launch-strike   // queue launch of squadronIds toward targetHex launch-cap      // queue CAP assignment for squadronIds launch-search   // queue search mission for squadronIds in searchSector recall-mission  // force a FlightPlan to begin returning
+launch-strike   // queue launch of squadronIds toward targetHex launch-cap      // queue CAP assignment for squadronIds launch-search   // queue search mission for squadronIds in searchSector launch-scout    // queue point-scout mission for squadronIds toward a specific targetHex recall-mission  // force a FlightPlan to begin returning
 ```